-When I was a kid, our favourite thing to do was to build these small huts in the woods from dead branches.
+When I was a kid, our favorite thing to do was to build small huts in the woods from dead branches.
 In those huts we used to smoke canes like tobacco and play with fire.

-At some point selfish instinct of self-preservation rocketed sky high and we were embarrassed of our wild childish thoughts.
-We had a drive for the nucleus of it all and a value system that set us apart from the universe.
-We were godlike and justified our actions via careless reasons.
-The same carelessness set us to see the world around us as a resource, not as something to coexist with.
-The play ended, but fire still burns.
+At some point we started to be embarrassed of our childish thoughts.
+We had a value system that set us apart from the Universe.
+We thought we were god like and justified our actions through careless reasoning.
+The same carelessness allowed us to see the world as a resource, not as something to coexist with.
+The play ended, but a fire still burns.

 Verneri Salonen (b.
 1989) is a Helsinki based artist currently pursuing a Master’s degree in the Time and Space department in University of the Arts Helsinki.